Spagnotti22/Spagnotti22/README.md

-- 👋 Hi, I’m @Spagnotti22 Lorenzo
+- 👋 Hi, I’m @Spagnotti22 Lorenzo Peter Angelo Spagnotti III

 - 👀 I’m interested in learning how to become the whole self of who I want to be
-- 🌱 I’m currently learning ... that people should just love each other.
+- 🌱 I’m currently learning ... the universe
 - 💞️ I’m looking to collaborate on ...
 Everything
 - 📫 How to reach me ...
 8168301984 pspagnotti22@gmail.com